zhiyiYo/PyQt-Frameless-Window/README.md

 # PyQt-Frameless-Window
-A cross-platform frameless window based on pyqt5, support Win32, X11, Wayland and macOS.
+A cross-platform frameless window based on pyqt5, support Win32, X11, and Wayland.

 ## Features
 * Move